waneymartinsM/crud_flutter/README.md

 #  👤 CRUD Flutter

-This is a simple storage application, CRUD (Create, Read, Update, Delete), using Firebase Firestore.
+This is a simple user profile storage CRUD application where I used Firebase, MobX as state management and Modular.

 This repository is still under development and I will continue to add more features to it.